HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   amino acid
     :   a letter from the protein code ([_see Standards_](/bg-material/standards/)).

+*   cap site
+    :   first nucleotide of a transcript (5' end) to which a specially altered nucleotide is added

 *   chimerism
     :   the occurrence in one individual of two or more cell populations, derived from different zygotes, with different sequences (based on [MESH](http://www.ncbi.nlm.nih.gov/mesh?term=chimerism){:target="\_blank"}).
 Opposite of mosaicism.
     :   descritpions [_see General/Charcters used_](/recommendations/general#characters).